sakinasadaffetrat/inclass/README.md

 # My work in class
-A mirror of exercises made in class, with you.<br>
+A mirror of my "workshop" folder containing the exercises I made in class, with you.<br>
-Use this repo if you want to compare your work with mine.